infinitesupermagic/datasciencept3/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The finished product is a result.txt.
+The finished product is a results.txt.

 ##Script processes